How to get rid of fake Java/Flash update popups?

 Read the EULA and always download programs from official sources.

-On the other hand, if you use Avast! or AVG, remember to enable the detection of PUPs.
+If you use Avast! or AVG, enable the detection of PUPs.

 When you perform a Google search for these infections - Fake security blogs will be displayed in the result pages

 Fake blogs offer disinfection solutions in the form of a fix.